 The Group aims for certainty in relation to the tax treatments of all items but acknowledges that this will not always be possible for instance where transactions are complex or the jurisdiction in which the Group operates has a tax regime which is new or untested.

 Tax law can be open to interpretation and where uncertainty exists the Group will form an internal view and take written advice from external advisors on any ambiguous area.

-The Group does not tolerate the facilitation of tax evasion by anyone acting for or on behalf of Cairn and we have robust procedures in place to identify and mitigate any risk of tax evasion facilitation.
+The Group does not tolerate the facilitation of tax evasion by anyone acting for or on behalf of the Company and we have robust procedures in place to identify and mitigate any risk of tax evasion facilitation.

-Where governments in the jurisdictions in which Cairn operates offer incentives or exemptions to encourage investment, Cairn seeks to apply these in the manner intended as part of the overall investment arrangements.
+Where governments in the jurisdictions in which we operate offer incentives or exemptions to encourage investment, we seek to apply these in the manner intended as part of the overall investment arrangements.

 Relationships with Tax Authorities